Delboy/EatMe/TESTING.md

 ## Unit testing

-Unit tests were written for forms, models, and views with the coverage report showing 100%.
+Unit tests were written for forms, models, views and admin, with the coverage report showing 100%.

 ![Coverage](assets/images/coverage.png)